LoganTHarvell/LoganTHarvell.github.io/_posts/2020-05-27-rendering-abstraction-dev-diary-1.md

 ---
-title: "Rendering Abstraction, Dev Diary #1"
+title: "Rendering Abstraction Layer, Dev Diary #1"
+headerImage: false
+author: LoganHarvell
+date: 2020-05-27 14:54
 layout: post
-date: 2020-05-27 13:10
-headerImage: false
+category: blog
+description: Creating a rendering abstraction layer for a custom game engine.
 tag:
 - Dev Diary
 - Rendering
 - Engine
 - C++
-category: blog
-author: loganharvell
-description: Markdown summary with different options
 ---

 ## Summary

 Hello and welcome!
 My name is Logan Harvell.
 I am a programmer and graduate student studying at UCF's *Florida Interactive Entertainment Academy*.
 This post marks the first in a series covering the design and development of a rendering abstraction layer for custom game engine written in C++.
-Since the beginning of 2020, I have designed and developed a data-driven game engine that uses JSON as a configuration language, and this current project is a continuation of that previous work.
+Since the beginning of 2020, I have designed and developed a [data-driven game engine]({{site.url}}/custom-game-engine/) that uses JSON as a configuration language, and this current project is a continuation of that previous work.
 I will be posting weekly updates over the next couple of months.

 Before explaining exactly what the project entails, first I'll explain the motivation behind this endeavor.
 After wrapping up the initial engine development towards the end of April, which culminated in the recreation of the battle mode of *Super Bomberman* for the SNES using the engine, I wanted to delve even further engine development.
 In addition to engine development, I also wished to gain experience with computer graphics, so I decided to double down on a project that ties the two topics together.
 So what exactly does this project entail?